 HREM 2021 promises to deliver an exciting and informative program.
 The program will feature keynote speakers, invited speakers and panel discussions delivered by leading experts in their respective fields.
 The 2-day program will brings together leading medical professionals from a variety of medical disciplinarians from across the Nation.

-We are committed to offering flexibility in attending the inaugural HREM Meeting so registrants will now have the choice between joining HREM 2021 physically at Rydges World Square or virtually via our state-of-the-art virtual platform.
+Due to the continuing lockdown and travel restrictions affecting Greater Sydney residents, the Organising Committee of the High Risk Emergency Medicine Meeting 2021 have made the decision to deliver the Meeting as a fully virtual event via our state-of-the-art virtual platform.
 Stream live or watch content on-demand when it fits into your schedule.
 All sessions will be recorded and available post-Meeting.

 The program will focus on clinical competence in diagnosis and treatment of high risk conditions as well as instruct in strategies to avoid the legal ramifications of these adverse events.